 The current study assessed the reliability of a field-based neuromuscular control screening battery using force plate diagnostics in elite male youth soccer players who were either pre- or post-PHV.
 In both groups, pVGRF in the 75%HOP and SLCMJ demonstrated acceptable reliability (CV ≤ 10%).
 However, greater variability was evident in the DVJ test as indicated by higher CV values.
 Irrespective of test protocol, variability was more pronounced in the pre-PHV group than the post-PHV cohort.
 Asymmetry values for the measures identified (CV ≤ 10%) were also analyzed and reported largely acceptable reliability (CV ≤ 10%).
 The within-subject variance of all other assessed variables, across all three protocols, exceeded the threshold for acceptable reliability (CV >10%) in both groups.

 In both groups, pVGRF was the most reliable kinetic measurement reflected by the lowest CV%.
 These findings are commensurate with Cordova et al. (7) who reported excellent reliability values (ICC = 0.94; SEM = 0.003% body weight) during a SLCMJ onto a force plate.
-Other studies have also reported high within-session reliability in adults for pVGRF during a single leg hop and stick (ICC = 0.82 to 0.87) (3) and of a single leg horizontal drop jump (CV = 5.71) (46).
-Conversely, vertical impulse (a measure comprised of both force and time) was .
+Other studies have also reported high within-session reliability in adults for pVGRF during a single leg hop and stick (ICC = 0.82 to 0.87) (3) and inter-session reliability of a single leg horizontal drop jump (CV = 5.71) (46).
+Conversely, vertical impulse (a measure comprised of both force and time) was shown to display greater test re-test variation (8.28%) (46).
 In the present study, while not a direct measure of impulse, time to pVGRF also showed higher CV values indicating greater within-subject variation for these metrics in male youth soccer players.

 In this study, pVGRF in both the SLCMJ and 75%HOP tests demonstrated lower within-subject variation than the DVJ.
 In school children, strong reliability for measures of pVGRF force at landing (ICC = 0.89), and take-off (ICC = 0.98) has been reported (40).
 In the present study, lower reliability was displayed in the pre-PHV group which may be indicative of reduced skill levels, and immature pre-frontal motor cortex activation for cognitive control resulting in greater variation in the execution of motor control tasks (4).
 Additionally, increased jumping skill has been associated with an enhanced ability to absorb landing forces (38).
 As males progress through adolescence they appear to display an increased ability to attenuate landing forces, possibly due to the presence of the neuromuscular spurt (40).
 Conversely, younger children appear to land with greater knee and hip extension, which combined with heightened muscle co-contraction upon impact, will lead to higher pVGRF (9, 48).
 Supporting this notion, lower pVGRF related to body mass during the breaking phase of a DVJ have been reported in adults versus boys (25).
 This may be due to more efficient stretch reflex utilization and greater levels of muscle activation prior to landing and during the breaking phase of the jump (24).
 Data also shows that as children mature they become more reliant on supra-spinal feed forward input and short latency stretch reflexes (28).
 Cumulatively, the combination of movement inefficiency and higher landing forces may provide a rationale for the greater variability in pVGRF within the pre-PHV soccer players in this study.